PsyanticY/t5adhrit/k8s/README.md

 `netstat -nplt` to check Active Internet connections on a server

-The kubelet is the responsible for configuring CNI on each pod it creates
+The kubelet is responsible for configuring CNI on every pod it creates

 the default path configured with all binaries of CNI supported plugins is : /opt/cni/bin